CASA0021Group5/GPP/README.md

 # Group 5 - ComeHome

+"Lighthouses guide ships while ours guides peace of mind.
+When your child gets home, the lighthouse lights up on your end, no texts needed.
+A reassuring ambient glow to say, ‘I’m home and safe’ no matter the distance.'

+## Why a Lighthouse?

 ## Background
 As globalisation grows, more young people move abroad to study and work.
-For example, international students may struggle to share their well-being in real-time, while parents feel anxious due to limited updates.
-This can be quite emotional and leave both feeling isolated.
-Our device aims to bridge this gap in a way that sets it apart from a standard phone.
+However, this comes with  challenges.
+For example, while abroad keeping in touch with family consistently can be a bit of a challenge for international students.
+This could potentially lead to parents feeling anxious due to the lack of consistent updates.
+Moreover, parents may also not want to intrude on their child's independence whilst letting their child know they are always around to help.
+Therefore, our device aims to address this issue by allowing for parents to recieve ambient updates from their child reassuraning them.
+At the same time , reminding the child that their parents are always there ready to guide and support them.

+### Target Demographic
+We have decided to primarily market this device to international students and their parents.

+International students – Studying abroad, living independently for the first time, and looking for a way to stay connected with their families without constant messaging.

+Parents of international students – Wanting reassurance about their child’s safety while respecting their independence.
+Many may experience empty nest syndrome and seek non-intrusive ways to stay connected.

+Primary Target: Parents of international students, especially in cultures that value family connection.
+They worry about their child's safety, but want a non-intrusive way to stay connected—and they’re the ones making the purchase.

 ## Roles
 Hardware: Zhiyu